 One of my recent projects was the office of a club owner.
-(See the screen shot sneak peek from the photo shoot here).
 The existing space came with a drop ceiling featuring amazing overheard flourescent lighting, which is ALWAYS so desirable.
 Exhibit A:

 Exhibit 'what the FU&K am I gonna do with this shiot?!':

 Ripping it out completely wasn't an option.
 So, how do you make something so atrocious become so awesome?
 You seek inspiration from master designers who have gone before and TURNED IT OUT.
 That's how.
 Enter David Hicks, stage right.
 David Hicks was an English interior decorator and designer who is legendary for his bold use of color & pattern as well as mixing vintage & modern furnishings.
 He was a genius and is one of my favorite designers.
 His son Ashley Hicks and daughter, India Hicks, clearly inherited his genes of design genius, both having their own prolific careers in the interior industry as well.
 That whole family was style-slapped by the universe!
 In fact, they're actually royalty in the UK?!
 I mean...

 So, these two David Hicks' rooms made me fall out with inspiration for my dropped ceiling dilemma:

 Instead of trying to hide all that drop, I decided to feature it.
 Damn!
 And here's what I ended up with:

 As y'all can see, the walls and ceilings got color blocked with two tones of this 'liscious raspberry color, taken right out of our new rugs: